 Our emotions appreciate the best of life, based on who God is.
 Therefore, we must channel our emotions through the Word.
 The only way we can understand the essence of God is by the Word of God.

 Emotion is no criterion for the Christian life.
 How we feel does not determine the truth.
 We are not Christians because we feel saved.
 We are not spiritual because we feel spiritual.
 Emotions are simply the vent of our attitudes.
 Our status before God depends on what God says, not how we feel.

 We live in a sophisticated society where everyone develops a rhinoceros hide.
 We do that because of the dog-eat-dog world in which we live.
-That is the kind of hide we need for the office.
+That is the kind of rhinoceros hide we need for the office.
 We need that to survive.
 The law of the jungle prevails there.
-It is every man or woman for themselves and the devil take the hindmost.
+It is every man or woman for themselves, and the devil takes the hindmost.

 Tenderheartedness is at the very essence of who God is.
 His tender heart sent Jesus to die on the cross for our sins.
 Only the overflowing love of God and the ability to identify with pain will give us a tender heart.